ziyingzheng/behavioral_software_engineering_book/README.md

 Welcome to the "Behavioral Software Engineering" repository!
 This is a book I am writing to explore the human side of software engineering, focusing on human behavior, biases, incentives, and their impact on development processes.

+The title of this project, "Behavioral Software Engineering," draws inspiration from the field of behavioral economics, where the study of human behavior and decision-making is applied to economic contexts.
+Similarly, this project aims to examine the influence of human behavior on software engineering practices, providing insights into the often overlooked aspects of development processes.

 ## About the Project

 This repository serves as the collaborative space for writing and discussing the content of the book.
 Contributions, feedback, and discussions are highly welcomed.